KevSlashNull/KevSlashNull/README.md

 At day, I work as Frontend Engineer in [GitLab](https://about.gitlab.com)’s Engineering Productivity team!

-At night, I like contributing to open-source projects, such as [furryli.st](https://github.com/strideynet/bsky-furry-feed) 🐕 or my projects over at [codingpaws](https://gitlab.com/codingpaws) 🐾, listen to music, or playing video games with friends.
+At night, I like contributing to open-source projects, such as [furryli.st](https://github.com/strideynet/bsky-furry-feed) 🐕 or my projects over at [codingpaws](https://gitlab.com/codingpaws) 🐾, listening to music, or playing video games with friends.

 I enjoy designing and building software products that are meaning- and useful to the world — all with a passion for engineering productivity, no-bullshit business practices, and spending time with the people I love. 🧡